Scandal-UK/FluentValidationLister/ReadMe.md

 - `.WithName()` is respected in the returned messages _(e.g. Address.Line1)_
 - Custom error messages are returned where defined _(e.g. Address.County)_

 > The sample application is designed for you to download and "prototype" or test this package.
-Feel free to contribute through pull-requests on GitHub!
+I particularly welcome contributions through pull-requests on GitHub!